naholyr/node-fighters/README.md

 * Every node is reachable from your current position.
 * A "Checkpoint" is a special node.
 It has no specific property instead it's a checkpoint, a strategic point on the board.
-* Usually, every node with 3 or more links is a checkpoint (in our example it will be B, C, G, F and D).
+* Usually, every node with 3 or more links is a checkpoint (in our example it will be A, B, C, D, F and G).
 * Every board has at least one checkpoint.

 A checkpoint is visually identified on the board to distinguish it from standard nodes.

+#### Reachable nodes

+From a given position, you should be able to reach all directly linked positions.
+Graphs should never be oriented unless very specific conditions that will be clearly visible.

 ### Winning the game